 Crispy Tofu Bowls

-‘Bowl’ meals, or ‘buddha’ bowls, are something hubby and I eat a lot!
+Bowl meals are something hubby and I eat a lot!
 Why?
-Because they are so dang easy.
-Plus, we get to use whatever odds and ends are floating around in our fridge.
-Waste not, want not right?
-Basically, you have –
+Because they are so easy.
+Plus, we get to use some odds and ends in our fridge.
+Basically, you have:

 - A grain, starch base or legume base